-Business ideas for 2014: Mobile catering
+Business ideas: Mobile catering

 Demand for global cuisine on the go and health drinks will be big again in 2014.
 With pop-up catering growing legs, could a mobile food or drink business be right for you?

 There’s a street food revolution going on in the UK.
 And with some key players already launching in this industry, especially in the London-area, there are major start-up opportunities to latch onto this culinary trend.

 Is it time for you to seize on the best healthy options global nutrition has to offer and take your mobile food and drinks knowhow to the “streets”?